Constipation Causing Back Pain - Are You Feeling The Strain?

-When we are sat down on the toilet our spinal discs are under twice the amount of pressure that they are when we are standing up.
+When you are sat down on the toilet your spinal discs are under twice the amount of pressure that they are when you are standing up.

-This is because when we sit these discs are compressed and squeezed and they can't take in the oxygen and nutrients they need to stay healthy.
+This is because these discs become compressed and squeezed when you sit down, and as a result they can't take in the oxygen and nutrients they need to stay healthy.